JamesFlare1212/FlareBlog/content/en/posts/docker-compose/lobechat-db/index.md

 docker compose up -d
 ```

+> [!WARNING]
+> Don't forget to set `X-Forwarded-Proto` header in Nginx!

-Remember to correctly configure a reverse proxy; this proxy must support HTTPS because all of Logto's APIs must be run in a secure environment, otherwise errors will occur[^2].
+this proxy must support HTTPS because all of Logto's APIs must be run in a secure environment, otherwise errors will occur[^2].
 Additionally, just having HTTPS isn't enough; you also need to set the `X-Forwarded-Proto` header value to `https` to inform Logto that users are accessing it via HTTPS.
 I use Nginx as my reverse proxy service and provide a reference configuration below (modify according to your situation).

 [^2]: Discussion on errors https://github.com/logto-io/logto/issues/4279